PureVPN Review: Quick Expert Summary

 PureVPN Customer Support

-PureVPN’s customer support is pretty lousy.
-Though it offers a wide range of support channels, including troubleshooting guides, email, and live chat, some of the guides need a refresh and the support reps aren’t very responsive or helpful.
+PureVPN’s customer support is decent — it offers a wide range of support channels, including 24/7 live chat, email support, a ticketing system, and a support library.

 PureVPN is secure, fast, has 6,500+ servers in 75+ countries, and offers affordable pricing plans, but it’s not as good as the top VPNs on the market.

-PureVPN includes 256-bit AES encryption, a kill switch, and a strict no-logs policy (that has been independently audited multiple times), and full leak protection against DNS, WebRTC, and IPv6 leaks.
-In my tests, PureVPN maintained really fast speeds on local servers for all of my online activities, but I experienced some slowdowns on distant servers.
+PureVPN includes 256-bit AES encryption, a kill switch, and a strict no-logs policy (that has been independently audited multiple times), and perfect forward secrecy and full leak protection against DNS, WebRTC, and IPv6 leaks.
+And, in my tests, PureVPN maintained really fast speeds on local servers for all of my online activities.

-PureVPN allows torrenting with dedicated P2P servers in 30+ countries, and it works with streaming sites like Netflix and Disney+ (but it doesn’t work with Amazon Prime).
+PureVPN works with streaming sites like Netflix and Disney+ (but it doesn’t work with Amazon Prime), it comes with split-tunneling, and it also works in restrictive countries.

 PureVPN allows 10 connections, has monthly and annual plans, and offers a 31-day money-back guarantee.